Father and his 2 girls found dead in apparent murder-suicide in Placentia, police say

 "It is extremely tragic for the family,'' Angel said.
 "It's just one of those things that we hate to see happen.
 We're trying to get to the bottom of this, why it happened.''

-A neighbor told Eyewitness News the neighborhood is in a quiet neighborhood, adding news of the murder-suicide was shocking.
+A neighbor told Eyewitness News the neighborhood is in a quiet community.

+"It's just shocking.
+I mean, you know for something like this to happen, let alone in your neighborhood.
+You know, it's something you just can't quite believe," resident Bethany Zoelle said.

+One woman said she's never seen the family outside of their home

 An investigation is underway.